Mansion House, Kawau Island: Mansion House

 In 1967, the last owner sold the house and surrounding land to the New Zealand Government so that it may be included in the newly established Hauraki Gulf Maritime Park.
 Mansion House continued to be operated as a hotel under a lease and was subject to some alterations that were not in keeping with the character of the building.
 In 1977, the lease was surrendered and the house underwent extensive renovations to bring it back to how it appeared in the 1890s.
+This included the removal of an extension added by one of the later owners of the house, despite requests from the locals to leave it in place.
 Furnished and decorated with loaned or donated period pieces, Mansion House was opened to the public in October 1979.

 Mansion House was registered by the New Zealand Historic Places Trust (now called Heritage New Zealand) on 23 June 1983 and has registration number 8.
 The building has a category I listing.
-It is administered by the Department of Conservation as part of the Kawau Island Historic Reserve.
+Originally administered by the Hauraki Gulf Maritime Park Board, it is now the responsibility of the Department of Conservation as part of the Kawau Island Historic Reserve.